 WHO CAN USE THIS RESOURCE?

-All Children’s National Health System and The George Washington University research faculty and staff can utilize the Biostatistics, Epidemiology, and Research Design module services.
+All Children’s National Hospital and The George Washington University research faculty and staff can utilize the Biostatistics, Epidemiology, and Research Design module services.

 HOW MUCH DOES ACCESS TO THIS RESOURCE COST?